How to make Word documents accessible

 Who this checklist is for

-- add essential information as webpage text
+- add essential information as text on the webpage

 - avoid relying on an inaccessible file